carrickcheah/mastering-price-analysis-with-mysql/README.md

 ## Purpose of Selecting this Dataset

-Bitcoin, being a highly volatile and globally traded asset, offers a rich case for analyzing price prediction and market behavior.
-By understanding and predicting price trends, stakeholders, including traders, investors, and financial analysts, can make informed decisions.
-The inclusion of technical indicators (moving averages) makes this dataset suitable for exploring time-series forecasting models and technical analysis methods.
+This dataset was chosen to showcase SQL's power in managing and analyzing large-scale Bitcoin trading data.
+Its extensive daily metrics over a year provide a platform for mastering SQL's capabilities in handling big data, extracting insights, and streamlining workflows with efficiency and accuracy.

 ---

 ## Plan for Working on the Dataset

-1. **Exploratory Data Analysis (EDA):**
-   - Conduct EDA to understand the dataset’s statistical properties, distribution, and relationships between variables.
-2. **Feature Engineering:**
-   - Utilize existing columns to generate additional features such as percentage changes, volatility indicators, and other technical indicators like RSI (Relative Strength Index).
-3. **Time-Series Analysis:**
-   - Analyze trends, seasonality, and cyclic behavior in BTC prices using timestamps and historical data.
-4. **Predictive Modeling:**
-   - Build models such as ARIMA, LSTM, or XGBoost to forecast future BTC prices based on historical patterns.
-5. **Evaluation and Optimization:**
-   - Evaluate model accuracy using metrics like RMSE (Root Mean Square Error) and optimize for improved performance.
-6. **Insights and Recommendations:**
-   - Provide actionable insights for stakeholders looking to understand or invest in the BTC market.
+Utilize SQL to efficiently manage and analyze the large-scale Bitcoin dataset, focusing on data extraction, trend analysis, anomaly detection, and workflow automation to handle big data challenges effectively.

 ---

 ## Data Characteristics

 The dataset is quantitative, consisting of numerical values such as prices, volume, and moving averages, which are essential for statistical and predictive modeling.
-It was downloaded from **Yahoo Finance**, ensuring credibility.
 The dataset contains 365 rows of daily trading data over one year, with a total file size of 41 KB.
 This scope provides a comprehensive view of Bitcoin's trading activity, capturing both short-term volatility and seasonal patterns.

 ---